ozturkaslii/Computer-Architecture-One/LS8-SPEC.md

 Machine code:
 ```
-01000011 00000rrr
+01000111 00000rrr
+47 0r
 ```

 ### PUSH

 `PUSH register`

-Push the given register on the stack.
+Push the value in the given register on the stack.

 1. Decrement the `SP`.
 2. Copy the value in the given register to the address pointed to by